friendsofagape/mt2414docs/source/index.html.md

 ```

 ##  - Excluded Set
 The exclude books option can come handy when a user wanted to split the translation job between multiple tranlsators.
 The tokens from the books listed in the `nbooks` list will be removed after creating the tokens for the `books` selected.
+In this way a team can avoid the duplication of the work.

 ```shell
 > CURL